Whether you’re Christian or Muslim, Saint Mary has a special place in your heart.

-The Virgin Mary has travelled to present-day Lebanon multiple times.
+The Virgin Mary traveled to present-day Lebanon multiple times.
 Most notably, Maghdouche in the South, where she would spend her days waiting while Jesus visited Sidon.
-Also, Qana, where Jesus' first miracle of turning water to wine at the wedding took place.
+Also, Qana, where Jesus’ first miracle of turning water to wine at the wedding took place.

 Many areas of this country are dedicated to Saint Mary and to her benediction.
 Here are 5 sites you can visit on a pilgrim or if you feel like spending a nice Sunday with your family away from the city’s rush.

 This international pilgrimage site is one of the most important centers in the world for honoring the Virgin Mary.
 It draws thousands of visitors and believers each year.